patrickdean/homegame/01-overview.md

 ## Experience

 I will be using a hybrid XP/milestone system.
-Experience will be awarded not based on monster participation, but rather by hitting various plot points.
-Plot points are assigned a rating (Minor, Medium, Major), and when overcome, players will be awarded XP based on that rating.
+Experience will be awarded not based on monster participation, but rather by hitting various milestones.
+Milestones are assigned a rating (Minor, Medium, Major), and when overcome, players will be awarded XP based on that rating.
 XP values were generated approximate to the guidelines for Evaluating Encounter Difficulty on page 82 of the Dungeon Master's Guide.
 Consult the table to the right for specific experience point values by character level.

 Players should expect to earn XP every session.
 My hope is characters will advance in level every 2-3 sessions after level 4.
 I will strive to make adjustments to try and hit this goal.